 In both of North Branch Inn’s buildings, the shared living spaces are cozy and welcoming.
 One is equipped with a wood stove, books and magazines for curling up by the fire on chilly winter days or cool summer nights.
 Each of their nine rooms are simply, but very comfortably furnished, with big windows allowing plentiful natural light.
 The bathrooms especially shine here, several of them with claw foot tubs, and all are stocked with toiletries by Malin + Goetz—one of our favorites!
 Completing the experience, the staff at North Branch Inn is super friendly, quick to offer a suggestion for a nearby swimming hole, restaurant or other nearby recreation.
 (In fact, many of their recommendations for us are listed below!)

-What To Do in North Branch: Explore the Delaware Valley Towns, Go on a Hike, Take a Dip in the Delaware River, or Visit the Site of Woodstock
+What To Do in North Branch, NY: Explore the Delaware Valley Towns, Go on a Hike, Take a Dip in the Delaware River, or Visit the Site of Woodstock

 There’s not much going on in North Branch’s main street—there’s quite literally no other businesses—but the nearby towns of Callicoon, Narrowsburg, Livingston Manor, and Roscoe are all worth a visit.
 Beginning with the closest, Calicoon is a picturesque river town with a few blocks worth of thrift and antique stores that are all worth popping into.
 While you’re there, don’t miss lunch at Ba & Me, a yummy Vietnamese take-out window that has a few tables on the sidewalk.
 In Narrowsburg, check out some the great shopping like Nest, a beautiful home and lifestyle boutique; Maison Bergogne, an antique shop in an old car garage; and One Grand Books, where the stacks are determined by “desert island” picks from celebrities, authors and artists.
 Afterward, snag a seat on the patio for drinks or a meal at The Heron.
 In Livingston Manor, sign up for a farm tour at Apple Pond Farm to hold some adorable baby animals and learn about renewable energy and off-grid living; then stop in for lunch at Main Street Farm or The Arnold House, and have a beer at Catskill Brewery, right in town.
 Last, check out Roscoe, the fly-fishing capital of the world.
 This “drinking town with a fishing problem”—or so say the tees at Prohibition Distillery—has no less than 6 hunting and fishing shops, and is also home to Roscoe Beer Company, fantastic Northern Farmhouse Pasta, and countless fishing spots.